 $84,563,118

-"The Poseidon Adventure" is a classic American disaster film directed by Ronald Neame and adapted from Paul Gallico's acclaimed 1969 novel.
-The movie assembles a remarkable ensemble cast, including Oscar winners Gene Hackman, Ernest Borgnine, Jack Albertson, Shelley Winters, and Red Buttons.
+"The Poseidon Adventure" stands as a quintessential American disaster film, masterfully directed by Ronald Neame and based on Paul Gallico's celebrated 1969 novel.
+Boasting a star-studded ensemble that features Academy Award winners Gene Hackman, Ernest Borgnine, Jack Albertson, Shelley Winters, and Red Buttons, this film is a cinematic classic.

 ActionAdventureThriller